 Your brain is in constant need of nutrients, fats and thousands of other things.
-Without a daily supply of good food (which a Paleo diet has in spades) you are in big, big trouble.
-Obesity and diabetes both wreak havoc on your brain, and many of us now suffer from both those conditions.
+Without a daily supply of good food (which a Paleo diet has in spades) you could be facing some trouble.
+Obesity and diabetes both wreak havoc on your brain, and many Americans suffer from both those conditions.

-Since your brain is more than 50% fat, you need less sugar, and more fat in your diet.
-In addition to vegetables in your diet, you need to consume lots of healthy fats to truly optimize your brain’s function and potential.
-This means avocados, coconut oil, extra virgin olive oil and nuts.
-It does not mean processed foods, trans fats and fast food cheeseburgers.
-And yet, this is still the very foundation of the American diet, along with grains and dairy.
-Why is this so?
+Since your brain is made up of more than 50% fat, it’s important to get plenty of healthy fat in your diet to truly optimize your brain’s function and potential.
+This means eating plenty of avocados, coconut oil, extra virgin olive oil and nuts.
+Stay far away from processed foods, trans fats and fast food – this is not the good kind of fat we’re looking for!

 You need to have every advantage possible.
 Vitamin K (found in all three of the foods mentioned today) is one such advantage, as it is a powerful antioxidant that helps to protect fat.
-But one need not understand all of the numerous scientific details to consume a good diet.
 Including vegetables at every meal is the best first step you can take.

 Health is not a sprint – it is a marathon.
-The simplest truths are to eat vegetables, avoid bad foods, and live a healthy lifestyle.
-These sound very simple, but consistently putting them into practice takes a lot of brainpower.
-Treat your brain well – give it the proper fuel and nutrients it needs!
+Treat your brain well by giving it the proper fuel and nutrients it needs to thrive.